devjeetroy98/JobFest-2020/README.md

 Video Link : https://www.linkedin.com/posts/devjeet-roy-219941170_nodejs-nodejsdeveloper-mongodb-activity-6702580544942739456-bD9x

-It is a web app where a person can register himself as an employer or employee.
+It is a web app where a person can register himself as an employer or employee to recruite candidates or to apply for jobs respectively.

 # As an employer, one will be able to: